HOME/CARS/STAGE 2 TUNING THE F-TYPE

 Stage 2 tuning the F-Type

-During October my Wife and Myself travelled to Stratford on Avon for a couple to days sightseeing and to see a play at the Royal Shakespeare Company.
+During October my Wife and Myself travelled to Stratford-upon-Avon for a couple of days sightseeing and to see a play at the Royal Shakespeare Company.
 By coincidence Viezu have their workshop a couple of miles down the road so it would have been rude not to let them have the car to tune to stage 2 while we didn’t need it.

 We kept the modifications relatively limited.
 Smaller upper super charger pulley and 200 cell catalysts.
 Taking one at a time.